Agulhas Bank: Agulhas leakage and rings

 Light blue plankton in a 150 km wide anti-cyclonic (counter-clockwise) Agulhas ring, 800 km off the coast of South Africa.
 Such eddies, among the largest in the world, are peeled off the Agulhas Current on the eastern edge of the Agulhas Bank.

 Agulhas rings are large anticyclonic eddies or warm core rings of ocean water that are pinched off the Agulhas Current along the eastern edge of the Agulhas Bank from where they move into the South Atlantic.
 As the Agulhas Current reaches the east coast of South Africa, large solitary meanders known as Natal pulses form at irregular intervals.
-165 days after the appearance of a Natal pulse, an Agulhas ring is formed off Durban.
-The Agulhas rings are among the largest eddies in the world and play an important role in the Agulhas Leakage, the transport of warm water from the Indian Ocean to the Atlantic Ocean, which affects the global climate.
+165 days after the appearance of a Natal pulse, an Agulhas ring will form off Durban.
+Agulhas rings are among the largest eddies in the world and play an important role in the Agulhas Leakage, the transport of warm water from the Indian Ocean to the Atlantic Ocean, affecting global climate.

-The average diameter of the Agulhas rings is 320 km, but they can reach 500 km.
-They extend down to the ocean floor; circulate at 0.3–1.5 m/s; and move into the South Atlantic at 4–8 km/day.
-Only half of the Agulhas eddies that leave the Cape Basin manage to cross the Walvis Ridge and those that do tend to lose half their energy before reaching the ridge within six months.
+The average diameter of these Agulhas rings is of 320 km, but they can grow to over 500 km.
+They extend down to the ocean floor, circulating at 0.3–1.5 m/s, and move into the South Atlantic at 4–8 km/day.
+Only half of the Agulhas eddies that leave the Cape Basin manage to cross the Walvis Ridge, and those that do tend to lose half their energy within the six months before reaching the ridge.
 The Agulhas rings transport an estimated 1-5 Sv (millions m^{2}/s) of water from the Indian Ocean to the South Atlantic.